Skip to main content Skip to home page

 I hardly send anything down the drain – what is the sewer price for?

 The sewer fixed charges are the costs we associate with operating and maintaining water and sewer treatment and delivery infrastructure.
-These charges are calculated on a daily basis.
+These charges are calculated daily.

 I am a rural customer, what do these price changes mean for me?